Abraham Peyrenc de Moras: Purchase of lands and real estate

-Once in possession of the lands, he wrote to Jacques V Gabriel, the king’s inspecter general of buildings, who entrusted the design and construction of the building to Jean Aubert, one of the king’s architects.
+Once in possession of the lands, he wrote to Jacques V Gabriel, the king's inspector general of buildings, who entrusted the design and construction of the building to Jean Aubert, one of the king's architects.
 This building would later become known as the Hôtel Biron which houses the Musée Rodin today.
 Jean Aubert designed the hôtel in 1727, with a courtyard in front and garden behind, set off on both sides and erected in a real park, like a château.
 It was simultaneously a townhouse and a vacation home.
 The parcel of such large size allowed him to frame the building in greenery which completely surrounded it, except for a part to the right of the courtyard.
 The gardens are visible from each room, even the ones on each side.
 A central corridor, an innovation from the 18th century which was only possible because a lack of central walls, distributed the rooms along both sides, with light coming in part from side windows at each end.
 Isolated on a platform a few steps up, the building has three levels: a mezzanine broken by windows capped in lowered arcs, a first floor, and a second level separated by a band of moulding.
 The main building covers a surface of 354 sq. meters, the main courtyard is 32 meters wide by 48 deep.
 The very large stables held 32 horses.
 The plans followed by Jean Aubert are in the purist spirit of rococo, in fashion at the time.
 The ground plans, cross section, and elevations as well as the garden blueprint were featured in Jacques-François Blondel's Architecture française (1752).

 In 1729, M. Peyrenc de Moras commissioned from François Lemoyne 18 decorative paintings, inspired by the Metamorphoses, most of which were to go above the doors.
-The great room was adorned with “the four times of day”: Aurore and Céphale to illustrate morning, Venus Showing Eros the Passion of his Arrows for noon, Diana Returning from the Hunt for evening, and Diana and Endymion for night.
-The theme of the series was Amor vincit omnia (‘love conquers all’).
+The great room was adorned with "the four times of day": Aurore and Céphale to illustrate morning, Venus Showing Eros the Passion of his Arrows for noon, Diana Returning from the Hunt for evening, and Diana and Endymion for night.
+The theme of the series was Amor vincit omnia ('love conquers all').

-The Legacy left by Abraham Peyrenc de Moras
+Legacy

 In 1731, the family of Peyrenc de Moras moved in.
 But the father of the house did not profit long from the magnificence of his mansion, as he died before the completion of the second level.
 His widow rented the house to the duchesse du Maine in 1736.
 At the death of whom, the heirs of Moras sold the building, valued at 500,000 pounds, to the duc du Biron.